Diptakuet/MAD-EN-Microarchitectural-Attack-Detection/README.md

 AR model is tested on the online phase with 150 energy trace measurements.
 Unlike the AD model, the test dataset does not contain any energy consumption traces from benign applications, as the AR model will be activated once the AD model detects an anomaly in the system.
 Again, the AR model is constructed with CNN, KNN, SVM, RF, and GB ML algorithms 2 with different numbers of samples.

+For details, the work is available as a preprint version-[MAD-EN: Microarchitectural Attack Detection through System-wide Energy Consumption](https://arxiv.org/abs/2206.00101#)